roccojazz/DeepShark/README.md

 - `Compute fingerprints`

-    - METHOD   : experiment_fingerprint_1f_np_step in SCRIPT fingerprint.py
+    - `method`   : experiment_fingerprint_1f_np_step in SCRIPT fingerprint.py

-    - CMD_LINE : python fingerprint.py --type 1f_np --path training/
+    - `cmd line` : python fingerprint.py --type 1f_np --path training/
                  --fasta transcripts_genes.fa --fact create
                  --type_factorization ICFL_COMB --shift shift
                  --filter list -n 4

-    - RETURN   : given a FASTA file (.fa or .gz) computes for each type of factorization a "fingerprint" file containing a row for each read, with the format "IDGENE FINGERPRINT", where "FINGERPRINT" is the fingerprint of the read
+    - `return`   : given a FASTA file (.fa or .gz) computes for each type of factorization a "fingerprint" file containing a row for each read, with the format "IDGENE FINGERPRINT", where "FINGERPRINT" is the fingerprint of the read

-    N.B.
+    `N.B.`
-    * --fact create : to create a file containing the factors corresponding to the fingerprint fingerprint (--fact no_create, otherwise)
+    - `--fact create` : to create a file containing the factors corresponding to the fingerprint fingerprint (--fact no_create, otherwise)
-    * --shift shift : to generate the shifts of lengths 100 (--shift no_shift,
+    - `--shift shift` : to generate the shifts of lengths 100 (--shift no_shift,
                       otherwise)
-    * --filter list : to consider only the reads for the genes contained in the file list_experiment.txt (--filter no_list, otherwise)
+    - `--filter list` : to consider only the reads for the genes contained in the file list_experiment.txt (--filter no_list, otherwise)

 - `Build datasets`

-    - METHOD   : experiment_dataset_step in SCRIPT training_mp.py
+    - `method`   : experiment_dataset_step in SCRIPT training_mp.py

-    - CMD_LINE : python training.py --step dataset --path training/
-                 --type_factorization ICFL_COMB  --k_value 5
+    - `cmd line` : python training.py --step dataset --path training/ --type_factorization ICFL_COMB  --k_value 5
                  --k_type extended -n 4

-    - RETURN   : for each type of factorization it uses the corresponding "fingerprint" file to generate a dataset for each value of k.
+    - `return`   : for each type of factorization it uses the corresponding "fingerprint" file to generate a dataset for each value of k.
                  Such a dataset will be splitted in 2 pickle files: dataset_X_factorization which contain the samples, and
                  dataset_y_factorization which contains the corresponding labels

-    N.B.
+    `N.B.`
-    * --k_type extended : to apply the padding with -1 values to complete the k-fingers (--k_type valid, otherwise)
+    - `--k_type extended` : to apply the padding with -1 values to complete the k-fingers (--k_type valid, otherwise)

 - `Train K-fingers classifiers`

-     - METHOD   : experiment_training_step in SCRIPT training.py
+    - `method`   : experiment_training_step in SCRIPT training.py

-    - CMD_LINE : python training.py --step train --path training/ --k_value 5
+    - `cmd line` : python training.py --step train --path training/ --k_value 5
                  --type_factorization ICFL_COMB  --model RF -n 4

-    - RETURN   : for each trained classifier save a PICKLE file (ex.
+    - `return`   : for each trained classifier save a PICKLE file (ex.
 RF_ICFL_COMB_K5.pickle) and the report CSV containing the metrics for the performance in training (ex.
 RF_kfinger_clsf_report_ICFL_COMB_K5.csv)